 An important goal of the project is therefore to train and groom future maritime security analysts from Ghana and the sub-region.
 The trainees are expected to act as critical public voices in policy debates, and also identify policy gaps and shortcomings.
 The future ambassadors of our project can also act as national experts for international organizations, says Christian Bueger.

 The online kick-off event on 25 June 2020 marked the end of the projects inception phase and launched the fieldwork phase.

-The kick-off event of AMARIS took place on 25 June 2020.
-Originally, it was planned to be in Ghana, but due to the COVID-19 crisis, it was moved online.
+Originally, the kick-off event was planned to be in Ghana, but due to the COVID-19 crisis, it was moved online.
 The main purpose of the event was to agree on the joint research strategy for all four partner institutions, to discuss innovative data collection methods in the light of the current COVID-19 crisis and generate new theoretical insights.